Southern Wesleyan University: Athletics

 The Southern Wesleyan (SWU) athletics teams are called the Warriors.
 A new logo was introduced in 2013, but the Warrior nickname was retained.
 The university is a member of the NCAA Division II ranks, primarily competing in the Conference Carolinas since the 2014–15 academic year (with NCAA D-II full member status since 2016–17).
 They are also a member of the National Christian College Athletic Association (NCCAA), primarily competing as an independent in the South Region of the Division I level.
 The Warriors previously competed in the Southern States Athletic Conference (SSAC; formerly known as Georgia–Alabama–Carolina Conference (GACC) until after the 2003–04 school year) of the National Association of Intercollegiate Athletics (NAIA) from 1999–2000 to 2013–14.

 SWU completes in 12 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, soccer and track & field; while women's sports include basketball, cross country, lacrosse, soccer, softball, track & field and volleyball.
 Club sports include co-ed bass fishing.
 Former sports included men's & women's golf, and men's & women's tennis.

 Nickname

 A new logo was introduced in 2013, but the Warrior nickname was retained.

 Men's soccer

 In 2013, the men's soccer team won the Division I NCCAA National Championships and Camilo Rodriguez, the team's head coach was awarded NCCAA's Coach of the Year.

 Women's basketball

 In 2007, the SWU women's basketball team was awarded the NCCAA National Championship.

-Athletic director

-Julia Reininga serves as SWU's athletic director.